tercenya/compendium/TEXT.md

 Compendium is a step-by-step walkthrough to get you going.

 Riot has a Getting Started page.
 But there's a lot you can do with the Riot API, and quite a bit more you need to know when you get involved... one page just can't quite cover everything.
-This guide introduce you to the concepts and walk you through the code you need to get off the ground when using the API.
+This guide introduce you to the concepts and walk you through the code you need to get off the ground.

 ## Audience